Black Holes and WIMPs: All or Nothing or Something Else: Introduction

 At the other extreme, it is interesting to consider the possibility of stupendously {\it small} black holes, since there is still a window in the sub-planetary (asteroid to lunar) mass range ($10^{-16}\text{--}10^{-10}\,M_{\odot}$ or $10^{17}\text{--}10^{23}\,$g) where PBHs could provide the DM.
 Since these are much smaller $1\,M_{\odot}$, they are necessarily primordial, so there is no longer the ambiguity associated with SLABs.
 The WIMP-annihilation constraints become weaker for lighter black holes, so we need to determine whether a scenario in which both WIMPs and sub-planetary PBHs have an appreciable density is necessarily excluded.
 If the sum of their contributions were less than $100\%$, one would be forced to a scenario which involves a {\it third} DM candidate.

 To fill the gap in the previous literature, the purpose of this paper is to study the interplay between the DM candidates over the PBH mass range $10^{-18}$ to $10^{15}\,M_{\odot}$ and the WIMP mass range $10\,{\rm GeV}\text{--}1\,{\rm TeV}$.
 Section~\ref{sec:Thermal-Production-of-WIMPs} discusses the thermal production of WIMPs.
 Section \ref{sec:Structure-of-the-Dark--Matter-Halos} determines the structure of the resulting DM halos.
 Section~\ref{sec:Gamma--Ray-Flux-from-WIMP-Annihilation} derives the the Galactic and extragalactic $\gamma$-ray flux from WIMP annihilations in these halos.
 Section \ref{sec:Implications-from-Detections} discusses the implications of the recent LIGO/Virgo gravitational-wave events are due to merging PBHs.
 Section~\ref{sec:Discusson-and-Outlook} concludes with a discussion of future prospects.
+Throughout this paper we choose units with $c = k_{\Brm} = 1$.
+The code used to produce the results for this work is publicly available at \href{https://github.com/lucavisinelli/WIMPdistributionPBH}{github.com/lucavisinelli/WIMPdistributionPBH.}